SuperThunder/SuperThunder.github.io/_posts/2017-07-31-rpi-home-server-1.md

 Since it did so well as an always-on home server of sorts, I decided to fully turn it into a server that will run for pennies a month.

 I thought about what I wanted it to do, and decided on these requirements:
 1. Act as a network attached storage.
 It won't be the fastest, but it would allow me to move things between devices or to be accessible from all devices.
+The main advantage is being able to upload and download files without having to get them on Dropbox/Drive/OneDrive/MEGA.
-2. Act as a download control server for regular downloads, youtube downloads (cursed Canadian internet often buffers), and torrent downloads (it's about time I seed my Ubuntu/Raspbian/CentOS ISOs)
+2. Act as a download control server for regular downloads, youtube downloads (cursed Canadian internet often buffers), and torrent downloads (it's about time I seed my Ubuntu/Raspbian/CentOS ISOs 24/7)
 3. Provide the capability to have my own web server and mail server
 4. Provide internet SSH access in a hardened way that won't get pwned by automated brute forcers, script kiddies, or elite international hackers of mystery